-Then in his footnote he tells us: "The MT reads, “for you have made great over all your name your word.”
+Then in his footnote he tells us: "The MT reads, "for you have made great over all your name your word."
 If retained, this must mean that God's mighty intervention, in fulfillment of his word of promise, surpassed anything he had done prior to this.
 However, the statement is odd and several emendations have been proposed.
-Some read, “for you have exalted over everything your name and your word,” while others suggest, “for you have exalted over all the heavens your name and your word.”
-The translation assumes an emendation of “your name” to “your heavens” (a construction that appears in Pss 8:3 and 144:5).
+Some read, "for you have exalted over everything your name and your word," while others suggest, "or you have exalted over all the heavens your name and your word."
+The translation assumes an emendation of "your name" to "your heavens" (a construction that appears in Pss 8:3 and 144:5).
 The point is that God has been faithful to his promise and the reliability of that promise is apparent to all." (end of Dan Wallace and company notes)

 How foolish of men to change the true words of God.
 The result of "altering the text" by men like Daniel Wallace is that they "understand neither what they say, nor whereof they affirm" (1 Timothy 1:7).
 There is no specific promise made in this Psalm that "surpassed anything he had done prior to this", as Mr. Wallace tells us.
 David is merely praising God for the Truth of His Word in all circumstances.
 It is foolish presumption on the part of some wannabe scholar to alter the text of the inerrant words of God merely because he doesn't understand the meaning of a certain passage.
 The fault is not with the Text, but with the Fool who places his own understanding above what God has written.
 Men like Wallace clearly do not believe in an inerrant Bible in any language.

 Holman Standard - "You have exalted Your name AND Your promise above EVERYTHING ELSE."